swipswaps/objectiv-analytics/schema/README.md

-# The Open Taxonomy for Analytics
+# The Open Analytics Taxonomy

-The Open Taxonomy for Analytics is Objectiv’s proposal for a common way to collect, structure and validate data.
-It defines classes for each common event type and the contexts in which they can happen.
-It describes their properties, requirements and their relationships with other classes.
+The open analytics taxonomy is a generic classifification of common event types and the contexts in which they can happen.
+It is a proposal for a common way to collect & structure analytics data in an effort to enable models to be universally shared and reused between projects, teams and companies.

-The current version of the taxonomy is built for product analytics.
-We have plans to support other fields as well.
+Visit [Objectiv Docs](https://objectiv.io/docs/taxonomy/) to learn more.

+## Purpose

 Objectiv uses the Open Taxonomy to:
 * Enable realtime validation of instrumentation and provide debugging feedback.